janak0ff/devops-blog/src/data/blog/cloud/SSH and RDP Your Local Linux Machine from Anywhere with Cloudflare Tunnel.md

     ```bash
     sudo systemctl restart xrdp
     ```
-5. Reconnect

-    1. Ensure the `cloudflared access tcp` proxy is running on your client.
-    2. Connect your RDP client to `rdp://janak@127.0.0.1:33389`.
-    3. Enter your username and password.

     <!-- This combination of the explicit `startplasma-x11` command in both `startwm.sh` and the newly created `~/.xinitrc` is the most reliable way to force `xrdp` to launch a functional KDE session. -->